score-spec/docs/content/en/docs/Reference/score-cli/score-humanitec draft.md

 ---
-title: "score-humanitec draft"
+title: "score-humanitec delta"
 linkTitle: "humanitec draft"
-description: "Translates the Score file into a deployment draft for Humanitec."
+description: "Translates the Score file into a deployment delta for Humanitec."
 weight: 4
 ---